Updated 12th February 2018

-For York College students: either print and complete a Referral Form for support or come to the InfoZone.
+For York College students: please complete an IPA Enquiry Form or come to the InfoZone.
 If emergency accommodation is required that night you should see an Intensive Personal Adviser as soon as possible during the working day.

 Useful Local Council websites for housing advice or if you are homeless (or are threatened with homelessness) if you live in:-

 Leeds City Council

 North Yorkshire County Council

 Richmondshire District Council

 Ryedale District Council